Commercial Vehicle Procurement and Fleet Sourcing for Port Harcourt and Abuja

 Sourcing and feasibility

-EuroVista checks supplier access, build lead time (4–16 weeks depending on source country — UK, UAE, Japan, Germany, or China), and shipping route feasibility.
-We confirm SONCAP eligibility for the specific make and model.
+EuroVista checks supplier access, build lead time (4–16 weeks depending on source country — UK, UAE, Japan, Germany, or China), shipping route feasibility, current SON-NADDC VehCAP status, and the applicable SONCAP route and HS-code requirements for the specific make and model.

 03